All the best experiences

 Keflavik Airport Duty-Free

-Keflavik Airport has two duty-free shops, just after security for departing travelers and just before the baggage claim for arriving passengers.
+Keflavik Airport has three Duty Free shops, just after security for departing travelers and just before the baggage claim for arriving passengers.
 It's a great place to pick up Icelandic candy, skincare, makeup, and other local items.
 It's also the cheapest place to buy alcohol in Iceland.

 Icemart

-Icemart is the place to go if you're looking for popular souvenirs, gift items, travel-related products, and snacks for the flight, with woolen socks and puffing keyrings in stock.
+Icemart is the place to go if you're looking for popular souvenirs, gift items, travel-related products, and snacks for the flight.
+It also sells woolen socks and puffing keyrings.

 Kormakur and Skjoldur

-Formal suits, outdoor clothing, and knitwear made of tweed woolen fabric are the main items of Kormakur and Skjoldur.
-The clothing shop also carries other known brands like Barbour and Hansen.
+Kormakur and Skjoldur's main items are formal suits, outdoor clothing, and knitwear made of tweed woolen fabric.
+The clothing shop also carries other well-known brands, like Barbour and Hansen.

 Knitting is an Icelandic tradition, making knitwear a fantastic souvenir, especially the iconic Lopapeysa sweater.